Area History

 August 11, 1923

 Capt.
 Carl Merriam buys Ottawa House, running it as a fine hotel.
-He erects a dance hall beside Ottawa House, which some of the material is still in use as the floor of the dining room of the Ottawa House today.
-Note: Be sure to see and learn more of Capt Merriam in “Our Stories”
+He erects a dance hall beside Ottawa House, which some of the material is still in use as the floor of the dining room of the Ottawa House By-the-Sea Museum today.
+Note: Be sure to see and learn more of Capt Merriam in “Our Stories”.

 April 1, 1926